Certifiable Risk-Based Engineering Design Optimization: Thermal Design: Cooling Fin Problem

 \subsection{Effect of input uncertainties on data-informed conservativeness}

 In this section, we demonstrate the data-informed nature of the conservativeness induced by $\qbar_{\alpha}$ as described in Remark~\ref{r:conserve}.
 The magnitude of conservativeness is naturally adjusted for different limit state function distributions.
 Since, $\qbar_{\alpha}$ and $Q_{\alpha}$ are natural counterparts, we quantify the magnitude of conservativeness by the percentage difference $(\qbar_{\alpha}-Q_\alpha)/Q_{\alpha}\%$.
 We fix the design and the $\alpha$ value for the comparison in this section.
 We use the optimal design obtained by RBDO with $1-\alphaT=0.05$ given in Table~\ref{t:resultsTF} as the fixed design $\bd = [3.3271,3.2015,1.0053,1]$.
 Different limit state function distributions are generated by changing the input uncertainties through modifying the truncation range for the distribution given in Table~\ref{t:randvarTF}.
 Figure~\ref{fig:TF_DiffLimDist} shows histograms of the different limit state function distributions for the fixed design.
+Three different truncation ranges for the input random variables are indicated in the Figure~\ref{fig:TF_DiffLimDist} legend.
+The distribution of the limit state function is obtained by first sampling the input random variables $Z$ from their given distribution and then running the simulation to obtain realizations of $g(\bd,Z)$.
 All the results are generated using $10^5$ MC samples.

 Figure~\ref{fig:TF_cvarConserve} shows the different levels of conservativeness of $\qbar_{\alpha}$ when compared to $Q_{\alpha}$ for different limit state function distributions.
 We can see that $\qbar_{\alpha}$ is always conservative when compared to $Q_{\alpha}$.
 Furthermore, it can be seen that the magnitude of conservativeness depends on the distribution, which exemplifies the data-informed nature of the induced conservativeness, i.e., $\qbar_{\alpha}$ is as conservative as required by the underlying distribution.
 Specifically, the magnitude of conservativeness for superquantile is higher for the fatter-tailed distribution as seen in Figure~\ref{fig:TF_cvarConserve} (a).
 For fat-tailed distributions, i.e., distributions with significant tail risk, superquantile provides additional conservativeness by nature of being a tail-integral.